simpleanalytics/blog/_posts/2019-03-30-why-we-moved-our-servers-to-iceland.md

 At Simple Analytics we live by the saying: "Only store data you need."
 We only [collect](http://simpleanalytics.io/what-we-collect) the minimal.

 It's common practice to [soft delete](http://abstraction.blog/2015/06/28/soft-vs-hard-delete) data in applications.
 This means that the data is not really deleted but it's made inaccessible by the end user.
-We don't do this, if you delete your data, it's gone from our database.
+We don't do this - if you delete your data, it's gone from our database.
 We use hard delete. _Note: it will be in our encrypted backups for a maximum of 90 days.
 In case of a bug we can retrieve this data._

 > We don't have delete_at fields ;-)